 I think you should care for the only reason that the B2C world has reliably predicted major trends that play out in the B2B world years in advance.
 It’s like The Simpson’s Effect – the veteran animation show that has probably predicted more world events than Nostradamus has.
 B2C companies have to churn innovation rapidly, just as The Simpson’s writers had to keep their audiences hooked consistently in the past three decades.
 These companies innovate frequently, fail frequently & learn much more rapidly.

-Which brings me to the more significant point – should B2B companies emulate short term trends from B2C companies?
+This brings me to the more significant point – should B2B companies emulate short-term trends from B2C companies?
 One could also argue that innovation in B2B companies is muted & slow because our assets have to last sometimes up to three decades (incidentally, the lifespan of the entire Simpson’s series).
 We can’t possibly innovate faster or latch onto every trend.

 But there’s power in numbers.
 And 3.2 Billion USD is a powerful number.
 It’s indicating two things –

-- The recessionary consolidation of markets is at full play (every recession is proof that the larger, visionary company would devour the smaller innovative fish)
+- The recessionary consolidation of markets is in full play (every recession is proof that the larger, visionary company would devour the smaller innovative fish)

 - Customer Data Platforms are here to stay – in reality, they are redefining the way to the next wave of sales & marketing strategies, customer engagement, NPI, and customer satisfaction.